DigitalVS/GAD/README.md

 ```
 C <start address> <end address> <target address>
 ```
-where _start address_ is start address of data to be copied, _end address_ is end address of data to be copied, and target is start address of new location where data will be copied.
+where _start address_ is start address of data to be copied, _end address_ is end address of data to be copied, and _target address_ is start address of new location where data will be copied.

 If _target address_ is between _start address_ and _end address_ command will copy memory backwards.